 Preparing Psychologically for Your Interview

 In addition to role-playing how you would answer the questions above (either to yourself in a mirror or to a friend willing to serve as your “interviewer”), there are steps you can take to ensure that you enter the interview room with enthusiasm and confidence.

-On the day of the interview, try to set aside enough time from your normal daily activities so that you can spend the hour or two before your meeting concentrating on your preparation.
+On the day of the interview, try to set aside enough time from your normal daily activities so you can spend the hour or two before your meeting concentrating on your preparation.
 Make sure you have a good meal beforehand (avoiding caffeine if it makes you jumpy).
-Dress carefully in appropriate professional attire, and give yourself extra time to travel to the interview so that, in the event of traffic delays, you’ll still make it there ahead of time.
+Dress carefully in appropriate professional attire, and give yourself extra time to travel to the interview.
+In the event of traffic delays, you’ll still make it there ahead of time.

 Before you enter the building, reread your resume and cover letter, remembering that they were good enough to land you an interview.
 Mentally marshal a few of the most important talking points you hope to mention during your discussion—things like your achievements, why you are interested in this particular company, or how you envision you would be able to contribute within your new role.